Roldak/AGC/README.md

 2. We now have to tell gprbuild to consider this set of files as a substitute for the original sources, but also to tell it that we depend on a new library, AGC's runtime, which implements the actual garbage collection routines that will run during your program's execution.
-There are two different ways to achieve that:
+First, make sure AGC's `lib/` directory containing the `agc_runtime.gpr` project file is included in your `$GPR_PROJECT_PATH`, and then:

    - The simplest way is to use gprbuild's newly added ``--src-subdirs`` and ``--implicit-with`` switches, which were in fact implemented to handle instrumenting tools (such as gnatcoverage).
-This step might look like:
+Building your application might then look like:
      ```
-     gprbuild -P <project_file.gpr> --src-subdirs <instr-dir> --implicit-with=<path-to-AGC>/lib/agc_runtime.gpr
+     gprbuild -P <project_file.gpr> --src-subdirs <instr-dir> --implicit-with=agc_runtime.gpr
      ```
      *Note: just like AGC's ``--output-dir`` switch, ``--src-subdirs`` takes a path relative to the project's object directory.
 This implies that you can use the exact same value for both.*

    - Another way is to create a copy of your existing project file and replace its `Source_Dirs` value so that it points to `<instr-dir>` instead.
-You should also add a top level `with "<path-to-AGC>/lib/agc_runtime.gpr"` clause.
+You should also add a top level `with "agc_runtime.gpr"` clause.
      This approach is less convenient but more flexible, as it allows you to configure a totally different build process when targetting AGC.

 3. That's it!
 The built binary will behave as your original program, but will benefit from garbage collection!

 *Warning: this is still in prototype phase.
 A lot of features are missing and a lot of Ada constructs are not supported yet.
 Check out the tests and benchmarks to have an idea of what is currently supported.*

 ## Configuration